Adrienne Brown, MS

 - Strengths Based

 As an art therapist and resident counselor, I am grateful to combine my identity as a visual artist with my desire to help others.
-My previous clinical experiences includes providing art therapy as a school counselor, at a residential behavioral health center, and at an adult day support program.
-I have worked as an ABA (Applied Behavior Analysis) therapist with children diagnosed with Autism Spectrum Disorder, as an intensive in-home and crisis counselor, and as an individual and group art therapist at a therapeutic day school.
+My previous clinical experience includes work as an intensive in-home and crisis counselor, as well as individual and group art therapy as a school counselor, at a residential behavioral health center, and at an adult day support program.
+I have also worked as a Registered Behavior Technician (RBT) implementing Applied Behavior Analysis (ABA) with children diagnosed with Autism Spectrum Disorder.

 My intention is to be a guide for each client on their therapeutic journey by helping them discover and utilize their innate personal strengths to navigate life’s many challenges, to live a healthier and happier life, and to ultimately reach their full potential.
 No matter how problematic a behavior or thinking pattern may seem, I treat each client with unconditional positive regard, and I truly believe that every person has the capacity for growth and change within themselves.